Explainable Machine Learning for Biology & Precision Medicine

 Prof. Su-In Lee's lab seeks to develop interpretable machine learning techniques to learn from big data: (1) how the human genome or protein works, (2) how to improve healthcare, and (3) how to treat challenging and complex diseases such as cancer and Alzheimer's disease.

-- Enabling precision cancer medicine and drug development (with Hematology)
+- Enabling precision cancer medicine and drug development (collaboration with Hematology, and Center for Cancer Innovation)

 - Seeking cure for Alzheimer's disease (with Pathology, Neuropathology, and Internal Medicine)